symbiosis-cloud/symbiosis-docs/docs/reference/control-plane.md

 ## High-availability (HA)

-What happens if your control plane is unreachable?
-A temporary disruption might be acceptable for certain environments; for business critical applications that rely on an always-accessible API-server it can be less than ideal.
-Incidents happen even in the most reliable and highly redundant data centers, it's therefore important to plan for how to keep your applications running if worst comes to worst.
+An unreachable control plane can be problematic for business critical applications that rely on an always accessible API server.
+For example, while running pods will continue to operate workloads configured with an Horizontal Pod Autoscaler will only scale when the control plane is accessible.
+It's therefore important to plan for how to keep your applications running if worst comes to worst.

 At Symbiosis a cluster can be configured for high availability (HA).
 With HA your control plane will be managed by multiple replicas that can protect against downtime in case of single-node failures and disruptions.